Dr. Russell Quaglia

 Founder & Board Director

-Steve is founder and Chief Executive of the Aspirations Academies Trust.
+Steve is Founder, Board Director and Managing Director of the Aspirations Academies Trust.
 Between 2008 and 2012 Steve was Principal of one of the best schools in the country, Harris City Academy Crystal Palace, which, under his leadership, achieved a 'perfect' Ofsted with outstanding in all categories and 99.4% GCSE 5+ A*-C including English and Maths grades in 2012.
 Prior to this he was Headteacher of Callington Community College in Cornwall for 10 years where he led its transformation into a high performing school.
 Steve as an educational innovator devised the Space Studio and Post 16 Leadership Incubator Programme concepts.

-Paula is Founder, Member and Executive Principal of the Aspirations Academies Trust, she was also until September 2015, Executive Principal of Rivers Academy West London which has been graded "Outstanding" by OFSTED (2015).
+Paula is Founder, Board Director and Deputy Managing Director of the Aspirations Academies Trust, she was also until September 2015, Executive Principal of Rivers Academy West London which has been graded "Outstanding" by OFSTED (2015).
 Paula has led significant improvement in two schools over the past 6 years: At Rivers Academy West London between 2010 and 2012 the Academy achieved its best ever results, 56% 5+ A*-C including English and Maths at GCSE, a 16% improvement on its previous best.
 In May 2012 the leadership and behaviour of the Academy was inspected as 'Outstanding' by Ofsted.
 Prior to Rivers, Paula was Headteacher of Goffs School in Herfordshire improving the 5+ A*-C including English and Maths GCSE performance from 52% to 72% in one year (2010).

 Romà Bosch is a lawyer.
 He took his law degree at Barcelona University in 1988 and since then he belongs to Barcelona Law Society.
 He is a partner at DIG ADVOCATS since 2004.
 He is specialized in contracts and corporate law and he also has a substantial experience in real estate and inheritance law.
 He is member of the board of several companies with different kind of activities such as health services, steel industry and energy